DobleL2/Hawkes_Process/README.md

 ## Overview

 This repository contains a comprehensive analysis of the Hawkes process applied to the financial indicators BIT-USD and QQQ.
 The Hawkes process is a self-exciting point process used for modeling events with clustering properties, such as financial transactions and price jumps.
-The project is implemented in R, leveraging its powerful statistical capabilities for financial analysis.
+The project is implemented in python, leveraging its powerful statistical capabilities for financial analysis.

 ## Objectives